“The Alfredo F. Araiza Room” Dedicated May 12, 2010

 On behalf of the Live Oak Police Department, we recognize and thank all law enforcement colleagues, as we observe National Police Week.
 We honor and recognize those men and women who have given their lives in the line of duty.
 Their deaths remind us all that the safety and freedom we enjoy do not come without a price.

 Officer Alfredo Araiza, living the life of duty, service, honor and bravery, paid the ultimate sacrifice, so that Live Oak citizens can live in the freedom of peace.
-The Live Oak Justice Center Training Room, that provides safety training for officers around the twelve-county AACOG Region, has been named “The Alfredo Araiza Room” in his honored memory.
+The Live Oak Justice Center Training Room, that provides safety training for officers around the thirteen-county AACOG Region, has been named “The Alfredo Araiza Room” in his honored memory.